liveahero-wiki/liveahero-wiki.github.io/_events/2206ContractTrainee.md

 ### Hero's Promotion

-Hero units with initial rank of 1 or 2 can only be promoted up to rank 4.
-Aside from regular rank up materials their promotions will also require {% include item-icon.html id=53 %} "Proof of Hero".
+Hero units with initial rank of 1 or 2, aside from regular rank up materials, require {% include item-icon.html id=53 %} "Proof of Hero" to promote.
+The necessary amount increases every rank.

 Additionally their 3rd skill will at first be locked and unusable in battle until they are promoted to rank 3.